Apply for social housing

 You will have time to go through the house and make sure the condition report matches the condition of each room.

-If anything doesn't match, you must let the housing officer know within five business days of receiving the condition report.
+If anything doesn't match, you must let your social housing provider know within 5 business days of receiving the condition report.

 You should ask for a copy of this report once you have signed it.

-For more information, contact your local housing office.
+For more information, contact your local housing office or CHP.

 Print all pages in this section